-So, if you are about to publish at a conference or elsewhere, speak to your IP commercialisation organisation as early as possible.
+So if you are about to publish at a conference or elsewhere, speak to your IP commercialisation organisation as early as possible.
 They will look to file an application for a patent before publication, if the subject material has good business prospects.

 You can publish openly once a patent application has been filed.
-However, there can be some advantage in waiting a little longer before publishing, in case any claims of your patent are not accepted when they are examined as part of the patent registration process.
-These rejected aspects of your application would then only ever be protected by confidentiality.
+There can be some advantage in waiting a little longer before publishing, in case any claims of your patent are not accepted by the Intellectual Property Office.
+These rejected aspects of your application can then only ever be protected by confidentiality.